mjellis1687/dotFiles/ArchDeploy.md

 ## Vim Configuration

-- Most of it is done automatically
+- Most of it is done automatically using `PlugInstall` and `PlugUpdate`
 - YouCompleteMe server needs to be installed:
 ```console
 $ cd .vim/plugged/YouCompleteMe